 For more than 20 years, I’ve been a therapist helping couples with relationships, especially those from different cultures.
 Many people ask me if Korean women like American men.
 It’s not a simple question to answer—it depends on culture, personal goals, and feelings.
+Nevertheless, they want to know whether the differences in culture, communication, and expectations create attraction or make the connection harder to build.
 In this article, I’ll tell you why Korean women and American men connect, what draws them together, and the challenges they face, using stories from my 23 years of work and experiences with my clients.

 Korean women, like anyone, are individuals with special preferences, but certain patterns emerge when exploring their interest in American men.
 Based on my work with American-Korean couples, I’ve observed that many Korean women are intrigued by the cultural openness and individualism often associated with American men.
 “I’ve seen Korean women describe American men as approachable and expressive, qualities they sometimes find refreshing compared to the more reserved norms in South Korea,” I often note in my sessions.